 Taken together, these deleterious changes can increase your risk of injury or illness during a sleep-deprived workout.

-A good rule of thumb to follow is to not run after not sleeping if you feel a little wonky or uncoordinated, have been dealing with a niggle, or feel a virus coming on.
+A good rule of thumb to follow is not to run after not sleeping if you feel a little wonky or uncoordinated, have been dealing with a niggle, or feel a virus coming on.

 Should I Run When I’m Tired?